 |CPE Credits||Earn 4.25 CPE (Continuing Professional Education) for attending this SIGS Afterwork Event.
 Please request a confirmation.|

-|Date of Event||31st of May 2017|
+|Date of Event||30th of January 2019|

 |Schedule||see agenda below|

 |Participation Costs||Fr.
-55.— per participants
+55.— per participant

 Organization, presentations, beverages and aperitif included